 MGF1106.
 Mathematics for Liberal Arts I. This course is designed to enable students to meet part of the general education requirement in mathematics and receive instruction in a broad range of skills beyond algebra.
 Topics include: sets, logic, counting principles, the metric system, geometry, probability, statistics, permutations and combinations.
-Prerequisites: Successful completion of the equivalent of one year of high school Algebra I and an acceptable score on a state approved mathematics placement test, or a "C" or higher in MAT 0022.
+Prerequisites: Successful completion of the equivalent of one year of high school Algebra I. This course will not satisfy the prerequisite requirement for College Algebra - MAC 1105.
+Corequisite: MGF1106L, 2 hour lab.
 A "C" grade or higher must be earned in this course to satisfy part of the general education requirements in mathematics.
-3 semester hours credit.
+4 semester hours credit.
 [A]